-Once you have carefully considered what your resolutions actually involve, it’s time to accomplish them.
+Once you have carefully considered what your New Year’s Resolutions actually involve, it’s time to accomplish them.
 Alexander Heyne referred to two particularly interesting points when it comes to reaching these goals: triggers and snowballs.

 The example he gives is that if you wish to start meditating, you can start by dedicating three minutes to it after brushing your teeth.
 After doing that on a regular basis (say, ten days), brushing your teeth will become the trigger of your new habit, programming your mind to engage in a particular activity after performing a particular action.
 For instance, if you usually forget to water your plants, start doing it every morning after breakfast, and after doing so repeatedly enough, you will never forget about it again.